radzhome/vagrant-ansible-devbox/README.md

 # setup on windows / other

+This setup should work on any os becuase instead of installing ansible on your host os, we install it on the guest instead and let it provision itself.
+Instead of trying to install ansible in windows, you can do it this way.

 1) Install and provision your VM with ubuntu 14.04 either using Vagrant or manually.
 See Steps 1 & 2 from linux/ mac install.

 Essentially you just need to comment out the following in the Vagrantfile to provision Ubuntu using Vagrant: